newjersey/navigator.business.nj.gov/content/src/fundings/nj-covest-fund.md

 ---

 ### Eligibility

-* Early-stage technology and life science businesses located in physical commercial office, co-working, or incubator space in New Jersey
+- Early-stage technology and life science businesses located in physical commercial office, co-working, or incubator space in New Jersey
-* At least 2 full-time founders that have a financial commitment to the company, and a minimum of 50% of its W-2 employees in New Jersey
+- At least 2 full-time founders that have a financial commitment to the company, and a minimum of 50% of its W-2 employees in New Jersey

->**Benefits**
+> **Benefits**
+>
->* Up to $250,000 is available
+> - Up to $250,000 is available
->* The NJ CoVest Fund provides growth capital to support early-stage companies from product development to successful, scalable commercialization
+> - The NJ CoVest Fund provides growth capital to support early-stage companies from product development to successful, scalable commercialization
->* This funding is available at the critical stage between product development and commercial operation expansion, where limited funds are available and a funding gap exists
+> - This funding is available at the critical stage between product development and commercial operation expansion, where limited funds are available and a funding gap exists
->* Investments through the NJ CoVest Fund will help stimulate business growth, additional capital investment, and the creation of high-skilled jobs in New Jersey
+> - Investments through the NJ CoVest Fund will help stimulate business growth, additional capital investment, and the creation of high-skilled jobs in New Jersey